Whelmed By D.I. Jolly

 He had been born on a farm, but where some farms grew crops, and others kept cattle, this farm grew people.
 Some were bred for work, some for organs and blood, and some for violence, but all were bred for loyalty.
 That was The Farmer Masters true obsession, his drug.
-The root of the mania that allowed him to justify every other action he took, and Boy-4772-AB Positive was one of his favourites.
+The root of the mania that allowed him to justify every action he took, and Boy-4772-AB Positive was one of his favourites.
 As a small child, he’d been tested by having an older child present an escape plan.
 Boy-4772-AB Positive immediately turned that child in for insubordination.
 The Farmer Master was so pleased that he let him watch that boy’s execution.
 It was the last time Boy-4772-AB Positive ever experienced a fully formed emotion.
 He’d always gravitated towards that other boy.
 He had no reference for why, but in another life, he would have said that he liked him.
 Neither of them knew it, but they were genetic brothers.
 Both born from the same stock parents and bred to be guards.
 The other boy was good, but The Farmer Master felt him too eager when discussing escaping the farm.

 Watching the execution had caused a strange reaction in Boy-4772-AB Positive that he was not familiar, nor comfortable with.
-His throat felt tight, he battled to breathe for a moment, and something made his vision blurry.
+His throat felt tight, he battled to breathe for a moment, and something made his vision blur.
 The whole experience didn’t last long, and he came out of it feeling colder, feeling less, a more comfortable form of numb.